 In addition to priority access to COVID-19 testing and vaccines, broader measures to ensure physical and mental health and well-being should be a top priority given that teachers and other education workers are at risk - they have to staff schools, reach out to parents and communities, and provide instruction and support to children of essential workers and vulnerable populations, including socio-emotional support (UNESCO & ILO, 2020).
 This means first ensuring their labor rights to decent work and adequate and timely pay.
 Further examples include access to healthcare and support structures for vulnerable staff, such as allowing teachers who are at high risk to teach remotely where possible (Education International, 2020).
+Measures should consider gender dimensions of school reopening (UNESCO et al., 2020a).
 For example, understanding and planning for teachers' childcare responsibilities should consider that female teachers may be disproportionately affected given the gendered division of household labor (ILO, 2020; UNFPA, 2020).
 Clear conditions must be agreed for when schools may need to be closed again for the safety of students and the education workforce.
 Teachers and the education workforce will need professional development and capacity building to ensure they have the knowledge, skills, and strategies to take all possible measures to reopen safely.